PrestaShop/prestashop-specs/content/1.7/back-office/login.md

 If users' email link clicking attempt is successful, there will be a redirection back to the Prestashop administration UI with the success message _Your password has been successfully changed.
 You will be redirected to the login page in a few seconds._ Then administrator will be able to login using the new password, in the main login form.

+If the email that is typed, doesn't exist, there will be an error notification message _There is one error.
+This account does not exist._

+If there is no email input text submitted, the Email address title becomes in red color, red notification message appears below the email input _This field is required._ and the input becomes with red background.

 ## Bottom UI Section